skipio-corp/docs/widgets/web_to_text.md

 </html>
 ```

-The format of the JavaScript URL matches this pattern.
+The format of the JavaScript URL matches the following pattern.

 ```
 https://app.skipio.com/scripts/web2txt/123456789